rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 {{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}

-### Local SEO
+### Local Marketing

-If you want to show up in Google’s local results and on Maps, local SEO focuses on the places people search first.
+If you want to show up when people search online and on maps, local marketing includes the ongoing work that supports it.

-- Google Business Profile management and improvements
+- Google Business Profile improvements (categories, services, photos)
-- Apple Maps and Bing Places setup and management
+- Apple Maps and Bing Places setup and cleanup
-- Business info synced across major directories (100+ networks)
+- Business info kept consistent across major directories (100+)
-- Local keyword research aligned with how people search
-- Page alignment so key services match common searches
-- Review strategy and simple ways to reply
+- Figure out what people search for and update your profile/pages to match
 - Ongoing support via phone, text, or email
 - Monthly report on calls, messages, and site activity

-{{< button url="/services/local-seo" text="Learn More: Local SEO" >}}
+{{< button url="/services/local-marketing" text="Learn More: Local Marketing" >}}

 {{< /col >}}